What is digital marketing and how is it different from Internet marketing or social media marketing?

 You’ll also need a good domain name and hosting, although I don’t have good recommendations for either.

 Online and offline advertising are important for digital marketing, as you can’t count on getting all the traffic you need through social and SEO.
-The downside of advertising is that it’s advertising and user hate ads.
+The downside of advertising is that it’s advertising and users hate ads.
 An alternative to traditional advertising and banner ads is to make your advertising resemble content — for instance, Facebook’s and Twitter’s promoted posts.
 Because they masquerade as regular content, they offer less interruption to users and don’t get as much hate.

 Online customer service

 A new trend in digital marketing is providing customer service right from your social platforms.
 Some businesses even post hours of operation for customer service on Twitter or Facebook.
-Consumers with questions, comments or complaints are welcome during these hours with the knowledge that someone is available to help them.
+Consumers with questions, comments, or complaints are welcome during these hours with the knowledge that someone is available to help them.

 On websites, more businesses offer chat so customers and prospects can reach an agent immediately with questions and concerns.
 Part sales and part support, these chats offer a great way to build your brand’s reputation.